wanner-work/notion/README.md

 If a type is present in the data but no custom component is passed to the `Notion` component, a warning will be rendered.

+## Helper methods & components

+These methods may be imported through `@wanner.work/notion/helper`

+### `getNotionImageURL` method

+This method is used to get the image URL from a notion image block.
+It is used by the built-in image block component.

+- `image` (ImageBlockObjectResponse['image'] | PageObjectResponse['cover']): The image or cover object inside a block.

+### `NotionRichText` component

+This component renders notion rich text, wich is inside of a Paragraph or a Heading block.
+It is used by the built-in text block components.

+- `rich_text` (RichTextItemResponse[]): The rich text in the rich text object format of notion.

+## Methods & options

+### `NotionQuery` class

+- `constructor` (integrationTokenOrClient: string | Client, options: { debug?: boolean }): Initialize the class with a token or a active notion client and say, if you'd like to see debug log.
+- `execute` (id: string): Execute the fetch and transform for a certain page or block id.
+- `transform` (response: ListBlockChildrenResponse, level = 0): Transform a ListBlockChildrenResponse which is a response from the notion client to the format which the component can understand.
+- ` transformBlock` (block: BlockObjectResponse, level: number): Transform a single block, which is used by the transform method as well.

+### `Notion` component

+- `data` (NotionQueryData): The data, transformed by the `NotionQuery` class.
+- `custom` ({ type: 'heading_1' | ..., component: JSX.Element<NotionBlockObject> }[]): An array of custom components per
+  type.

+### `NotionBlock` component

+- `block` (BlockObjectResponse | ...): The original notion block object
+- `children?` (NotionBlockObject[]): An array of transformed notion blocks which are the children of the block
+- `level?` (number): The level, in which we are currently in.
+- `custom` ({ type: 'heading_1' | ..., component: JSX.Element<NotionBlockObject> }[]): An array of custom components per
+  type.

 ## Further information